maiermic/virtual-reality-project-linux-build-instructions/README.md

 mkdir build && cd build
 ```

-First we generate a build environment using `cmake` and ensuring the C++11 standard is used:
+First we generate a build environment using `cmake` and ensure that the C++11 standard is used:

 ```sh
 cmake -D CMAKE_CXX_FLAGS="-std=c++11" ..